marco-ht/CPP01/README.md

 ./harlFilter <level>
 ```

-## Submission and Peer Evaluation

-- Submit your project through the designated Git repository.
-- Only the files within your Git repository will be evaluated during defense.
-- Double-check that all file names and structures match the subject requirements.
-- Ensure your Makefile compiles without relinking and includes all required rules.

 ## Acknowledgments

 - Thanks to the 42 community, mentors, and fellow students for their guidance and support.